Prakash4844/DevOps-Interview-Questions/README.md

 1. **Browse the Questions:** Explore the repository to find questions related to the DevOps topics you want to study.

-2. **Read the Answers:** Each question is accompanied by a detailed answer or explanation to help you understand the concept thoroughly.
+2. **Read the Answers:** Each question is accompanied by an answer or explanation to help you understand the concept.

 3. **Contribute:** If you have additional questions or want to improve existing answers, please consider contributing to this repository.
 We welcome your insights and contributions!